 Administrative Services Bureau

 The Administrative Services Section is key in determining the allocation of resources and the focus of the Police Department through its Planning and Research Unit.
 All departmental policies flow from this unit, which is charged with forecasting trends and setting the department's strategic goals.
-In this respect, Planning and Research is the driving force of the Police Department, compiling valuable data that is deployed to better serve all the diverse neighborhoods of the City of Ozark.
+In this respect, Planning and Research are the driving force of the Police Department, compiling valuable data that is deployed to better serve all the diverse neighborhoods of the City of Ozark.

 Planning and Research include nine sub-units: Budgeting/Purchasing, License Compliance Officer, Payroll, Human Resources & Recruitment, Training, Crime Analysis, Grant Administration, Fleet Coordinator, and the Inspections Detail.

 The Administrative Division of the Ozark Police Department is responsible for the processing of all reports that are documented by Police Officers.
 This office is responsible for all data entry regarding offense/incident reports, alarm reports, accident reports, informational reports, and other administrative functions.
 This office also handles all inquiries relating to insurance agencies relating to traffic crashes and other claims associated with reports documented by Officers.